widmogrod/zf2-assetic-module/README.md

   1. use assets from 'controller' configuration
   2. if 'controller' not exists, use assets from 'route' configuration
-  3. if 'route' not exists, load all assets
+  3. if 'route' not exists, don't load assets

 # Projects using _AsseticBundle_

   * [zf2-twitter-bootstrap-module](https://github.com/widmogrod/zf2-twitter-bootstrap-module)

+# TODO

+  * setup assets by view helpers
+  * more examples
+  * add cache for assets

 P.S.
 Sory for my english.
 If You wish to help me with this project or correct my english description - You are welcome :)